Posted - September 19, 2011 | Updated : August 27, 2015

 The Mist gives Ted Knight a phone call.
 Very wordy and very chilling.
 What the villain is threatening is slow death and torture to Ted and his family.
 Ted Knight immediately tells Jack to get out of Opal City.

 Look at that, Jack is using the Gravity Rod against the criminals.
 I'm a bit baffled at this panel.
 Ted Knight referred to the Gravity Rod as inferior to the Cosmic Rod that was destroyed when David died.
 I always thought the Gravity Rod was inferior because it could not project energy blasts and you could only fly with it.
 Hmmm.
 Seems I was wrong, maybe the Cosmic Rod simply packed more punch.
-Aside from the Rod, Jack also has some Aikido training.
+Aside from the Rod, Jack also has some training that harnesses the power of the ki or soul force.
 So how's he taking his first outing as a hero?
 This panel should explain it:

 All this heroics gets the attention of the Shade.
 Even during his career as a villain the Shade chose to ply his dark trade in Keystone City, bringing him into confrontation with the Flash.
 Opal City is his sanctuary, untouchable, it must be protected, so the Shade is particularly keen on seeing Jack take on the mantle of Starman.

-So how does the first issue end?
+So how does it all end?
 It ends with Jack being driven off by the criminal gang, led by their leader, the Mist's son, a total a-hole who is now using the Cosmic Belt, originally given by Ted Knight to an old hero named Skyman.
 The criminals manage to send Jack crashing into the river.
 During the mayhem Jack let's go of the Gravity Rod and loses it.

 The beautiful painted cover of issue 2 is by Tony Harris and shows the closest thing Jack will ever have to a costume.
 He's also sporting a new Cosmic Rod in the form of a staff.
 Looks promising.
 Let's dive in . . .